rust-lang/reference/src/subtyping.md

 Subtyping is implicit and can occur at any stage in type checking or inference.
-Subtyping is restricted to two cases: variance with respect to lifetimes, and between types with higher ranked lifetimes.
+Subtyping is restricted to two cases: variance with respect to lifetimes and between types with higher ranked lifetimes.
 If we were to erase lifetimes from types, then the only subtyping would be due to type equality.